apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/CustomizingHelp.md

 ## Customizing Help for Commands

-In addition to configuring the command name and subcommands, as described in [Command and Subcommands](./CommandsAndSubcommands.md), you can also configure a command's help text by providing an abstract and discussion.
+In addition to configuring the command name and subcommands, as described in <doc:CommandsAndSubcommands>, you can also configure a command's help text by providing an abstract and discussion.

 ```swift
 struct Repeat: ParsableCommand {